 The Bushnell Banner Dusk & Dawn riflescope was designed specifically for low light shooting.
 It has features like DDB fully multi-coated lenses, a 50mm objective lens, and ED prime glass.
 These light enhancing features add precious minutes of shooting time to the start and end of every hunting day.
 The scope even has dielectric prism coatings that deliver up to 92 percent light transmission, providing some of the brightest low light images on the planet.

-With a 6-18x magnification range, this version of the Banner is perfect for long-range varmints.
+With a 6-18x magnification range, this version of the Banner is perfect long range rifle scope for under $300.
 You also get a fast focus eyepiece and high-quality target turrets that provide ¼-MOA fingertip windage and elevation adjustments.

 Bushnell made the Banner for tough outdoor conditions.
 The housing on this optic is nitrogen purged and o-ring sealed to ensure the inside of your scope stays nice and dry.
 You won’t need to worry about internal fogging with this scope.
 It can even survive being submerged in three feet of water for up to 30 whole minutes.